MicroEJ/docs/VEEPortingGuide/cModuleAsyncWorker.rst

 Prerequisites
 -------------

-OSAL must be integrated in your VEE Port.
+OSAL must be integrated into your VEE Port.
 Please refer to :ref:`c_module_osal` documentation.

-Add Async Worker sources in your VEE Port
+Add Async Worker Sources in your VEE Port
 -----------------------------------------

 To integrate Async Worker in your VEE Port, add the following sources: